darikoneil/Pat-Map/README.md

 11/29/2021: Added pre-compiled mex functions with wrapper interface for C++
 11/29/2021: Removed rounding step in QPBO solver (for now at least)

 ### To-Do (Order of Priority)
+Vectorize and/or remove loops of log-likelihood calculations
+Log model convergence
 Investigate Performance Impacts of Rounding via Boost Library
 Finish import of old functions to new Analysis GUI
+Parallel QPBO/BK implementation for better performance on larger datasets^
+Multi-Plane Block-Coordinate Frank Wolfe implementation for better performance on larger datasets^
-Implement structured prediction/secondary analysis into better performing language
+Implement structured prediction/secondary analysis into better performing language (C++)''
 Integrate Initialization/Analysis into Single Application

+^ *Parallel QPBO/BK (P-QPBO) is probably a more fruitful performance boost because its dreadfully serialized and is currently a primary bottleneck.
+Not sure if both MP-BCWF & P-QPBO will be implemented and/or play nice.

+'' *Not necessary if parallel-vectorized implementation is fast enough